Visual C++ in Visual Studio

 Desktop Applications (C++)

-Learn how to create desktop applications that have a message loop and callbacks.
+Learn how to create traditional native C++ desktop applications for Windows.

 DLLs in Visual C++